World Class Crowned Shakyamuni Buddha Statue

 Prince Siddhartha and the Lost Kingdom

 Prince Siddhartha Gautama was once the heir to the Shakya Kingdom.
 However, in an act of profound renunciation he disowned the crown and escaped from the trappings of the material world.
 For many years Siddhartha wandered in the wilderness and developed the roots of Buddhism.
-As a result, Prince Siddhartha became Gautama Buddha and was first to become an enlightened being in our time.
+As a result, Prince Siddhartha became Gautama Buddha and he was the first to become an enlightened being in our time.

-Three Precious Nectars
+Shakyamuni Buddha Statue Holds the Three Precious Nectars